MDCJ 508. Cell Structure and Function. 8.5 Units.

 MDCJ 560.
 Basis of Medical Genetics.
 2 Units.

-Supports the organ system curriculum in the first year of medical education.
-Lays the basic foundations in genetics and molecular biology, including mechanisms for genetic information and its flow in eukaryotic cells.
-Introduces students to the causes of genetic disorders and familial disease, including inherited congenital disorders; as well as the genetic components of common disorders.
-Combines teaching and learning methodologies—including, didactic sessions, interactive class case presentations with real patients, and team-based learning sessions.
+Lays basic foundations in genetics and molecular biology, including mechanisms for genetic information and its flow in eukaryotic cells.
+Introduction to causes of genetic disorders and familial disease, and genetic components of common disorders.

 MDCJ 599.
 Medicine Conjoint Directed Study.
 1-18 Units.